apertium/organisation/Bylaws.md

 ## Transitional provisions

 <ol start="31">
-	<li>The initial Assembly of Voting Members consists of everyone who were eligible to vote in the March 2020 PMC election, minus those who have been inactive for over two years.
+	<li>The initial Assembly of Voting Members consists of everyone who was eligible to vote in the March 2020 PMC election, minus those who have been inactive for over two years.
 Voting in the election shall count as being active for this purpose.</li>
 </ol>

 #### Notes